leviwheatcroft/hexo-index-anything/README.md

 Hexo plugin to generate a indexes from custom front matter variables.
 Suppose you have an author variable in your front matter, this plugin will generate files like /authors/author-name.html, listing each post by that author.

+## Deprecated

+Please open an issue if you would like to take ownership.

 ## Install